CLI

 runware run --preset quick-flux positivePrompt="A neon city street"Uploading inputs

-runware upload sends a local file, URL, or data URI and returns an imageUUID you can feed into other tasks:
+runware media upload sends a local file, URL, or data URI and returns a mediaUUID you can feed into other tasks. runware media delete <mediaUUID> removes stored media when you no longer need it:

 # Use the result as a seed image